 Authenticity is Everything

-Melissa Clayton, CEO of the mission-driven jewelry brand Tiny Tags, said on this October’s Fire&Spark Fireside Chat that having a strong and authentic mission will attract influences willing to work with your brand free of charge, and partners who will go above and beyond for you.
-Her own mission-driven marketing experience has proven this.
-None other than actress Meryl Streep wore a Tiny Tags necklace at photo shoots for the New York Times and the Washington Post–not because she had an endorsement deal or her stylist told her to, but because as a mother of four, she connected with Tiny Tags’ brand purpose.
+Tiny Tags’ own mission-driven marketing experience has proven this.
+None other than actress Meryl Streep wore a Tiny Tags necklace at photo shoots for the New York Times and the Washington Post–not because she had an endorsement deal or her stylist told her to, but because as a mother of four, she connected with Tiny Tags’ brand purpose mission.

 But your mission won’t inspire anyone to act on your behalf if it’s insincere.
 Indeed, if your mission is not authentic, customers and partners will see right through it.
 And the perception that a brand is disingenuously supporting a cause can be damaging, for an example look no further than Pepsi’s disastrous commentary on the fight against racial injustice (in an ad featuring Kendall Jenner).

-Mission-driven brands can out-perform their competition because they more easily generate the engagement signals Google rewards with top rankings — i.e. backlinks, reviews, content partnerships, and engagement.
+Mission-driven brands can out-perform their competition because they more easily generate the engagement signals that Google rewards with top rankings — i.e. backlinks, reviews, content partnerships, and engagement.